x64x6a/PyBadUSB/README.md

   - Used to create SCSI commands for the device to get info, burn firmware, etc.
 * [scsi](pybadusb/src/scsi.cpp)
   - Used to send SCSI commands to the device
-  - Written in C++ as an extension module
+  - Written in C++ as a Python extension module